||Send an receive mail with IBM i|

 4. QtmmSendMail API

-MIME files must be sent via the QtmmSendMail
+In MAIL the MIME files are sent via the QtmmSendMail

 API.
 This API allows for multiple distributions.